gutierrezps/huaweicloud-waf-cert-updater/README.md

 # Huawei Cloud WAF certificate updater

-This repository contains an automation script to update the TLS certificate and private key configured in a
-[Huawei Cloud Web Application Firewall (WAF)][waf] instance, by loading the updated contents from local files.
+This repository contains an automation script to update the TLS certificate and private key configured in a [Huawei Cloud Web Application Firewall (WAF)][waf] instance, by loading the updated contents from local files.

-## Explanation
+## Suggested usage

+If you have a Kubernetes application and use [cert-manager](https://cert-manager.io/) to manage TLS certificates, you can do the following:

+1. Build a Docker image and push to the container registry of your choice (example with [Huawei Cloud Software Repository for Container (SWR)][swr-qs]);
+2. Deploy in your Kubernetes cluster as a CronJob that runs once a day (see `kubernetes-manifest.yaml` as an example).

+## How the automation works

 Since it's not possible to update the active certificate directly, two certificates (A and B) should be registered in the WAF instance, where one of